someengineering/fixinventory/docs/source/getting_started/quick_start.rst

 We extend and improve this documentation almost daily.
 Please star this `repo <http://github.com/someengineering/resoto>`_ to support us and stay up to date.

 | Please explore resoto, build your queries and discover your infrastructure.
-| A good place to continue is joining our community to get the most out of resoto and the experiences collected from many different SREs, companies and curious people.
+| A good place to continue is joining our community to get the most out of Resoto and the experiences collected from many different SREs, companies and curious people.
 | We would love to hear from you with your feedback, experiences and interesting queries and use cases.

 How you get more assistance